wubin28/quick-rust-with-ai/README.md

 - Rust
 - Visual Studio Code (VS Code)

+## Icons We Use

+Throughout this book, we use specific icons to highlight different types of information:

+- ✅ Call to action
+- ⚠️ Warning or important detail that needs special attention
+- 🔎 Deep dive into a topic—optional but enriching knowledge
+- 💡 Helpful tips for exercises

 ## Acknowledgements

 I extend my gratitude to Ms. Hailing Yang, editor at People's Posts and Telecommunications Press.
 Her keen perception of Rust programming as a trending topic, professional annotations for the initial chapters, and suggestion to share the e-book version for reader feedback were instrumental in shaping this work.
 Her efforts were the catalyst for creating this e-book.